CluckeyMcCormick/fictional-guacamole/FicGuac/motion_ai/common/tasking_coward_machine/README.md

 ### Signals

-##### `move_task_assigned`
+##### `task_assigned`
 This is a signal unique to the *Tasking Coward Machine*, since it was designed to accept input directly via code.
-The signal indicates the machine was ordered to move an item to a specified location.
+The signal indicates the machine was given a specific task to perform.
 Should only really be used by one of the region sub-machines.

 ##### `task_complete_echo`
 This signal fires when a task fails or succeeds.
 This is also unique to the *Tasking Coward Machine*, since a fully fledged machine should handle task completion internally.